KimmanuelKant/next-dashboard/README.md

 ## Technologies Used

 - **Next.js**: A React-based framework for server-side rendering and static site generation.
-- **TanStack Table**: A powerful table component library for managing and displaying large datasets.
+- **TanStack Table**: A table component library for managing and displaying large datasets.
 - **Bootstrap**: Provides a clean, responsive design for the user interface.
 - **Fantasy Premier League API**: Data is fetched from the official FPL Website to ensure accuracy.

 ## Installation

-To run the application locally, follow these steps:
+To run the application locally:

 1. Clone the repository:
     ```bash